brandur/org/articles/postgres-queues.md

                                                LOCK!
 ```

-Because Que works jobs in order that they came into the queue, having workers re-use the identifier of the last job they worked might be a simple and effective way to accomplish this.
+Because Que works jobs in the order that they came into the queue, having workers re-use the identifier of the last job they worked might be a simple and effective way to accomplish this.
 Here's the basic pseudocode for a modified work loop:

 ```
 last_job_id = nil